Logo of Salon Stolz

 Dance theatre Melodia

-Friday and Saturday at 4 pm
+Friday, Saturday and Sunday at 4 pm

 English subtitles can be displayed on request.